 *For any medical emergencies you will need to go to Bairnsdale Hospital for treatment or call 000 for help.

 Accommodation in Lakes Entrance

 There are accommodation types for all budgets in Lakes Entrance.
 It doesn’t matter if you are a family, a couple or a backpacker there is something for everyone.

 Accommodation for couples in Lakes Entrance

-The Bellevue on the Lakes located in the centre of town.
-The property features 2 pools, sauna, private jetty and a BBQ area where you can cook up your own feast of fresh seafood.
+The Bellevue on the Lakes is located in the centre of town.
+The property features 2 pools, a sauna, a private jetty and a BBQ area where you can cook up your own feast of fresh seafood.

 There is an onsite bar for cocktails, beer or a nightcap.
 Get romantic and get a superior suite with a spa bath.
-The Bellevue is the top choice for Lakes Entrance accommodation.
+Bellevue Lakes Entrance is the top choice for accommodation.